GiuliaMar02/newproject/challenges.md

 The results of our queries gave us few information about our abbey, something that made the research of the gaps more difficult.

 **✅ Solution:**
-We tried to build more generic queries to find bigger amounts of information (e.g.: the query where we lo oked for cultural properties in Nonantola).
+We tried to build more generic queries to find bigger amounts of information (e.g.: the query where we looked for cultural properties in Nonantola).

 ---